 or competence in English to an average score of 7 on the IELTS scale for Graduate Certificate of Divinity, Graduate Diploma of Divinity and Master of Divinity courses, with at least 7.0 for reading and writing, and 6.5 for listening and speaking.

-(Proof of English language proficiency in accordance with ACT’s Admission Policy)
+(Proof of English language proficiency in accordance with ACT’s English Language Proficiency Policy)

 Aged at least 18 years.